stanley-1/tp/docs/UserGuide.md

 <br>

-### Delete a person : `delete INDEX` <a name="delete"></a>
+### Delete a contact : `delete INDEX` <a name="delete"></a>

-Deletes the specified person from SociaLite.
+Deletes the specified contact from SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `delete INDEX`
-* Deletes the person at the specified `INDEX`.
+* Deletes the contact at the specified `INDEX`.
-* The index refers to the index number shown on the displayed person list.
+* The index must be an **integer ranging from 1 to the last index of the contact list**
-* The index **must be a positive integer** 1, 2, 3, …​
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `list` followed by `delete 7`

-Deletes the 7th person on the displayed person list.
+Deletes the 7th contact on the displayed contact list.
 ![10_delete](images/UG/10_delete.png)
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `find Roy` followed by `delete 1`

-Deletes the 1st person on the displayed person list of the `find` command.
+Deletes the 1st contact on the displayed contact list of the `find` command.
 </div>

 <br>